This friendly guide explores how traditional healing and modern care can meet respectfully in Australia.

 The healing story: when modern medicine couldn’t, a traditional path did

-Community involvement Less isolation, improved mood Creates accountability and cultural alignment
+Community involvement Less isolation; improved mood Creates accountability and cultural alignment

 Clear boundaries Safer combined care Protects clinical treatment and informed consent